bashtools/Kubash/README.md

 ## MOK

-I gathered all the parser programming commands in the next code block so it's easy to see the full user interface definition.
+I gathered all the parser programming commands used in [mok](https://github.com/bashtools/mok) in the next code block so it's easy to see the full user interface definition.
 The callback functions can be viewed by doing `make tags` and then, for example, `vim -t BI_process_options`
 - will take you directly to that function.

 ```bash